Hélio Castroneves: 2001–2004

 He debuted in the Indy Racing League (IRL) in 2001, driving Penske's No. 68 Dallara IR-01-Oldsmobile car, at the season-opening Pennzoil Copper World Indy 200 at Phoenix to understand the series before the Indianapolis 500.
-Castroneves started 17th but retired with engine failure after three-quarters race distance.
-He qualified 11th for his first Indianapolis 500 and led the final 52 laps to win the race at his first attempt.
+Castroneves started seventeenth but retired with engine failure after three-quarters race distance.
+He qualified eleventh for his first Indianapolis 500 and led the final 52 laps to win the race at his first attempt.

 Castroneves switched to the IRL from the 2002 season since Marlboro wanted Penske to focus on the American market.
 Penske changed engine manufacturers from Oldsmobile to Chevrolet for its Dallara IR-02 car.
 At Phoenix for the season's second race, he won from pole position after passing his teammate de Ferran on the 183rd lap.
 Castroneves' season highlight was the Indianapolis 500, which he won in controversial circumstances.
 With one-and-a-half laps remaining, CART driver Paul Tracy overtook Castroneves for the lead, just as the yellow caution flag light came on for a two-car accident between Buddy Lazier and Laurent Redon.
 IRL officials' rejected an appeal from Tracy's squad Team Green, upholding Castroneves' second successive Indianapolis 500 victory.
 He finished no lower than ninth in the next nine races, battling his teammate De Ferran and Panther Racing's Sam Hornish Jr. for the championship.
 Before the final round at Texas Motor Speedway Castroneves was 12 points behind Hornish and needed to win the race and for Hornish to finish third or lower to claim the championship.
 He finished second, 0.010 seconds behind Hornish, ending the season runner-up with 511 points.